linuxx/IdleBro/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Personal Note
-I dont think its cool to burn resources on a free tier IaaS shared resources.
+I dont think its cool to burn resources on a free tier IaaS shared resource.
 I also don't think its cool to shutdown resoures that are idle, or below 15% CPU.
 Idle systems shouldn't be discouraged, or at minimum this should be configurable.

 "Play stupid games, win stupid prizes"
 							-Somebody